Author Archives: family-divorce-attorney

 Best Family Attorney Tampa, Gary S. Dolgin

-Here at The Law Offices of Gary S. Dolgin, we have been helping mothers and fathers with child custody for over 33 years in the Tampa area.
+Here at The Law Offices of Gary S. Dolgin, we have been helping mothers and fathers with child custody issues such as parent coordination for over 33 years in the Tampa area.

 We have also been committed to protecting children’s best interests while helping to advocate for their parent’s rights.

-To schedule a child custody consultation with Gary Dolgin, give us a call at (813) 999-2772, and it will be our pleasure to help you.
+If you have any questions about parent coordination or any other child custody issues, give us a call at (813) 999-2772, and it will be our pleasure to help you.

 Learn more about child custody by visiting: